 That's her there, in the very center.
 And in a side note- the man on the left was one of Jessie's elementary school teachers.
 We loved him.

-Damn, I wish I'd let Stewart paint me.
+Damn, I wish I'd let Stuart paint me.